-As of and for the years ended December 31, 2018 and 2017, the Company had no unrecognized tax and no valuation allowances on deferred tax assets were required.
+As of and for the years ended December 31, 2019, and 2018, the Company had no valuation allowances on its deferred tax assets.

 The Company is subject to taxation in the U.S. and various states and foreign jurisdictions.
-As of December 31, 2018, the Company is no longer subject to U.S. Federal and State income tax examinations for tax years prior to 2010, and to non-U.S. income tax examinations for tax years prior to 2008.
+As of December 31, 2019, the Company is no longer subject to U.S. Federal and State income tax examinations for tax years prior to 2014, and to non-U.S. income tax examinations for tax years prior to 2009.

-As of December 31, 2018, accumulated earnings held by non-U.S. subsidiaries totaled \$1.1 billion (as of December 31, 2017 \$1.1 billion).
-Of this amount, approximately \$0.2 billion (as of December 31, 2017 \$0.3 billion) is attributable to earnings of the Company's foreign subsidiaries that are considered "pass-through" entities for U.S. income tax purposes.
+As of December 31, 2019, accumulated earnings held by non-U.S. subsidiaries totaled \$1.3 billion (as of December 31, 2018 \$1.1 billion).
+Of this amount, approximately \$0.2 billion (as of December 31, 2018 \$0.2 billion) is attributable to earnings of the Company's foreign subsidiaries that are considered "pass-through" entities for U.S. income tax purposes.
 Since the Company accounts for U.S. income taxes on these earnings on a current basis, no additional U.S. tax consequences would result from the repatriation of these earnings other than that which would be due arising from currency fluctuations between the time the earnings are reported for U.S. tax purposes and when they are remitted.
-With respect to certain of these subsidiaries' accumulated earnings, approximately \$0.2 billion and \$0.2 billion as of December 31, 2018 and December 31, 2017, respectively, repatriation would result in additional foreign taxes in the form of dividend withholding tax imposed on the recipient of the distribution or dividend distribution tax imposed on the payor of the distribution.
+With respect to certain of these non-U.S. subsidiaries' accumulated earnings, approximately \$0.2 billion and \$0.2 billion as of December 31, 2019 and December 31, 2018, respectively would result in additional foreign taxes in the form of dividend withholding tax imposed on the recipient of the distribution or dividend distribution tax imposed on the payor of the distribution upon repatriation.
 The Company has not provided for its proportionate share of these additional foreign taxes as it does not intend to repatriate these earnings in the foreseeable future.
 For the same reason, the Company has not provided deferred U.S. tax on cumulative translation adjustments associated with these earnings.